This guide assumes your audio files are stored in AWS. To learn how to create integrations with other cloud providers click here.

 Configure classifications:

-You can configure classifications to change the classification type, and to add classification options to radio buttons and check lists.
+Classifications can be configured to change the classification type, and to add classification options to radio buttons and check lists.

 1. Click the arrow icon next to an object to configure the classification.